martinvonz/jj/docs/operation-log.md

 When you use `--at-op`, the automatic snapshotting of the working copy will not take place.
-When referring to a revision with the `@` symbol (as many commands do by default), that will resolve to the current checkout recorded in the operation's view (which is actually how it always works -- it's just the snapshotting that's skipped with `--at-op`).
+When referring to a revision with the `@` symbol (as many commands do by default), that will resolve to the working-copy commit recorded in the operation's view (which is actually how it always works -- it's just the snapshotting that's skipped with `--at-op`).

-As a top-level option, `--at-op`, it can be passed to any command.
+As a top-level option, `--at-op` can be passed to any command.
 However, you will typically only want to run read-only commands.
 For example, `jj log`, `jj st`, and `jj diff` all make sense.
 It's still possible to run e.g.
 `jj --at-op=<some operation ID> describe`.
 That's equivalent to having started